dewaldreynecke/rails-templates/README.md

 - Database created and migrated
 - Devise views copied to app so you can modify them
 - git is initialised
+- .gitignore updated to take care of .DS_Store and .env files
+- Pages controller updated, with home page set as root in routes.rb

 **To do afterwards**
 - Configure Action Mailer production url in /config/environments/production.rb on line 4